mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 A plain object graph containing only primitive data types.

+# Initialisation

+The application is 'initialised' by calling the function exported by `./boot.js`.
+This function has one required argument: `window`.
+The entire application depends on this given instance of `window` rather than depending on the global `window` object.

+Initialising the application involves loading configuration, composing modules/wiring dependencies, and invoking 'startup' procedures.
+Initialising the application does not 'launch' it; rather it simply returns initialised modules.
+This enables the application to be interacted with in a variety of ways.

+<%- renderJsFile('boot.js') %>

+## Launching the web application

+A single HTML file at `./public/index.html` loads `./public/app.js` using a `<script>` tag. `app.js` initialises the application, passing the global `window` object as an argument, and uses the returned `components` module to render the top level `app` component.
+The returned `services` module is also used to launch the `welcome` modal.

+<%- renderJsFile('public/app.js') %>

 # State management

 Avoiding state management libraries forces the need for a bespoke state management solution.